Redemptions

 The flow is:

-requestRedeemburnssharesfromowner, locks the current exchange rate, and enqueues a request againstcontroller.- At the next rebalance, OllaCore calls
+requestRedeemburnssharesfromowner, locks the currentwithdrawalRate, and stores a request keyed byrequestId.controlleris the address authorised to claim it.- During the next rebalance, OllaCore calls

 finalizeWithdrawalson the vault.
-Requests are finalized in FIFO order until buffer liquidity is exhausted. - Once a request is finalized,
+Requests are finalized in FIFO order until buffer liquidity is exhausted; if slashing reduced the rate after a request was made, that request's payout is adjusted down at finalization time. - Once a request is finalized,

 claimableRedeemRequest(requestId, controller)returns a non-zero value.
-The controller (or an operator) can then claim the assets.
+The controller (or an approved operator) can then claim the assets.

 Poll for finalization: